Aasai: Plot

-Saraswathi "Yamuna", the younger daughter of an Orthodox father, comes to Madras for finishing her studies.
-Major Madhavan, the husband of Yamuna's elder sister Ganga, gets infatuated with Yamuna after seeing her photo in a letter sent by her.
-Meanwhile, Yamuna meets Jeevanantham "Jeeva" in a bus, who gives his ticket to her as she had not taken her own.
-Later one day, Jeeva decides to express his love to Yamuna by writing in a letter and giving it to her, but he witnesses a group beating a boy who did the same, so he disposes the letter.
-It is found by Yamuna, who realises his Love.
+Saraswathi "Yamuna", the younger daughter of an Orthodox father, comes to Madras to finish her studies.
+Major Madhavan, the husband of Yamuna's elder sister Ganga, is infatuated with Yamuna after seeing her photo in a letter she sent.
+Meanwhile, Yamuna meets Jeevanantham "Jeeva" on a bus, who gives her his ticket because she had not taken her own.
+Later, Jeeva decides to express his love to Yamuna by writing a letter but disposes of it after seeing a boy who did the same being beaten up.
+Yamuna finds the letter and realises his love.

-One day when they are walking together, Jeeva tries to remove dirt from Yamuna's eyes, and he kisses her.
+One day, when they are walking together, Jeeva tries to remove dirt from Yamuna's eyes and ends up kissing her.
 Yamuna is angry with him.
-Jeeva senses it and gets wet in the rain and gets a cold.
+Jeeva senses it, gets wet in the rain, and gets a cold.
 Hearing this, Yamuna meets him.
-Jeeva expresses that she is the only medicine to him, and he needs her.
+Jeeva says she is his only medicine and he needs her.
 Yamuna promises she will marry him.
-On Yamuna's birthday, Jeeva jumps into her house and presents her a puppy.
-One day, fearing that Yamuna's father might not marry him to Yamuna, he decides to marry her in a register office, but Yamuna refuses and Jeeva leaves.
+On Yamuna's birthday, Jeeva jumps into her house and presents her with a puppy.
+One day, fearing Yamuna's father might not marry Yamuna to Jeeva, Jeeva decides to marry her at a registry office.
+However, Yamuna refuses, and Jeeva leaves.

 Meanwhile, Madhavan settles his father-in-law's debts and earns his trust.
-He also pays for connecting a landline to Yamuna's house and talks to her regularly, but Ganga is unaware of this.
-One day, Ganga finds it, and starts to realise his true identity.
-Madhavan then expresses his love affair on Yamuna to his wife.
-This makes her so upset that she attempts to go and live with her father and Yamuna.
-Madhavan imprisons her in home, and one day he tells her she can go to her father's house by flight, and tricks her by making her drink a glass of milk laced with sleeping pills, as a result of which she falls unconscious.
-Madhavan then murders Ganga by suffocating her to death with a polythene cover and tying it around her head by his shoelace, and lies to everyone that she died from heart attack.
+He also pays to connect a landline to Yamuna's house and talks to her regularly, but Ganga is unaware.
+One day, Ganga finds it and starts to realize his true identity.
+Madhavan then reveals his love affair with Yamuna to his wife.
+This makes her so upset that she tries to go live with her father and Yamuna.
+Madhavan imprisons her in the house.
+One day he tells her she can go to her father's house by flight and tricks her by making her drink a glass of milk laced with sleeping pills, as a result of which she falls unconscious.
+Madhavan then murders Ganga by suffocating her to death with a polythene cover and tying it around her head with his shoelace.
+He lies to everyone that she died from a heart attack.
 He then makes Yamuna and her father stay with him in Delhi to look after his baby, but he has other plans.